 If you do need to obtain a license, it’s best to review in detail the DMV’s Motor Vehicle Dealers and Transporters Regulations.
 This will guarantee you that you are well-informed about all applicable rules in the state that govern dealerships.

-Meet the New York dealer license requirements
+Meet the New York auto dealer license requirements

 Your licensing starts with completing the Original Facility Application.
-Along the filled form, you need to provide proof of meeting the rest of the requirements.
+Along with the filled form, you need to provide proof of meeting the rest of the requirements.

 This entails providing the following paperwork: